nxozhao/CS4375-Portfolio/README.md

 Portfolio for CS 4375 - Introduction to Machine Learning

 ## 1 - Overview of Machine Learning
-The document for this assignment may be viewed [here](overviewOfML.pdf)
+The document for this assignment may be viewed [here](overviewOfML.pdf).